liuxiao8114/csapp/ch11/text.md

 ### 11.4.8 Helper Functions for the Sockets Interface

 we declare clientaddr as type struct sockaddr_storage rather than struct sockaddr_in.
 By definition, the sockaddr_storage structure is large enough to hold any type of socket address, which keeps the code protocol-independent.

+## 11.5.4 Serving Dynamic Content
++ How does the client pass any program arguments to the server? request parameters

++ How does the server pass these arguments to the child process that it creates?

++ How does the server pass other information to the child that it might need to generate the content? response status response body

++ Where does the child send its output?

+##